offalynne/Input/docs/5.5/Platform-Quirks.md

 - GameMaker's [game controller mapping](Controller-Mapping) implementation has a bug regarding remapping devices in the inbuilt remapping database (marked "fixed" by YYG, though it persists).
 Input fixes this with a value offset for gamepad button and axis inputs.

+- GameMaker does not support gamepad vibration on this platform

 ### Ubuntu

 - Keyboard input that results in printable characters outside the Basic-Latin character set are not detected, and can not be bound.